The best laptop deals for Amazon Prime Day to shop now

-Amazon Prime Big Deal Days has arrived, with this 48-hour sales event offering a number of limited-time discounts on laptops for every kind of budget — as long as you’re one of the many Prime members who have access to these exclusive sale prices.
+Amazon Prime Big Deal Days is halfway through but there are still plenty of discounts on laptops, for every kind of budget, to take advantage of — as long as you’re one of the many Prime members who have access to these exclusive sale prices.

 If you’re on the hunt for a new PC or Macbook, there may be a laptop deal waiting here for you — and who knows, you may find a nice deal on headphones or Kindles while you’re at it.